iterami/Docs.htm/common/js/core.md

 ---

 ### `core_sort_custom(args)`
-* Sorts an array according to custom sorting rules.
+* Sorts an array according to custom sorting rules and returns it.
 * Optionally reverses the array after sorting.

 Arg     | Required? | Notes